hotdang-ca/card-deck-spring/README.md

 The project is written in Java; see below for class descriptions.
 The Main class itself is a ~~SparkJava~~ Spring Boot class which can be run once built.

+The Card.java and DeckOfCards.java files are actually direct ports from my [other project](https://github.com/hotdang-ca/card-deck-spark).
+Application.java is specific to Spring as the main entrypoint; CardController.java is a Spring controller class describing all the routes.

 ## Getting Started

 This project is written with Maven in mind, and the Main solution is a Spring Boot web server.